aoengin/websocket/README.md

 In terms of throughput, Socketify performs approximately 3 times better than the Autobahn.
 Since the autobahn-python is a pure python implementation, the difference in the performance is understandable.

-The connection time of the clients to the servers is not reported explicitly, but the connection times are similar.
+The connection times of clients to the servers are not reported explicitly, but they are similar, except when the 'websocket-client' and 'autobahn' server are run together.

 In terms of scalability, both servers are performing worse as the number of clients is increased.
 The total number of packages that a server can send is stated above and since they cannot exceed this limit, the number of packages sent to a client decreases as the number of clients increases.
 So to use the clients with the maximum performance, the number of clients connected to the a server should be kept at a minimum.
 (For Autobahn client, Socketify can handle 3 clients and Autobahn can handle 1 client according to test results if we want to run the clients with the maximum performance)